As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 Another disadvantage?
 Building an outdoor kitchen with concrete blocks is highly invasive.
 It involves heavy machinery, takes a long time… And can lead to a huge mess for you to clean up at the end.
 Not fun!

-An additional con to cement block outdoor kitchens is a lack of interior island space.
+Plus, cement block outdoor kitchens have a lack of interior island space.
 While metal frames provide ample cavity space for access… Concrete blocks are the opposite.

-Not only will this lack of interior cavity space make it a pain to access the inside of your BBQ island… It can also pose some safety hazards by restricting airflow within your outdoor kitchen structure.
+Not only will this lack of interior cavity space make it a pain to access the inside of your BBQ island… It can also pose some safety hazards by restricting airflow within your island structure.

 And if airflow is restricted, it can result in hot air buildup… Which in turn may cause your built-in grill to overheat and spark a flame.
 (This is why outdoor kitchen vents are crucial… No matter the frame material you use!)